-Propane Heaters are a fantastic way to keep your garage useable all year round.
+Propane Heaters are a fantastic way to keep your garage warm and comfortable all year round.

-All you need is a place to put it and a propane cylinder to fuel it.
+All you need is a propane cylinder to fuel it.
 Get caught in a power outage?
 No sweat.
 They’re also fantastic back-up heaters.

 One thing to note is that you need some ventilation in your space.
 Even cracking open a window can be enough.
 Don’t worry about losing some heat.
 You’ll have plenty of that.